 This is the last part of our series of blog posts that cover the topic of identity theft.
 In our previous post, we explained the key signs that would indicate you have been a victim of identity theft.
 We also included a simple identity theft self-assessment.
 In this post, we take the next step and discuss all of the actions you should take once you are sure your identity has been stolen.

 Once your identity has been stolen, you must assume that the person who stole it has access to every one of your online accounts.
 They will also be able to take real-life criminal actions using your identity.
 However, it is the online accounts which can cause the most damage, in the shortest time.
-So, let’s deal with these first:
+So, let’s deal with these first.
+But before you do anything else, make sure that the device that you are using is safe and clean of viruses, otherwise you may be giving the cyber criminal even more critical information!

 Once you have covered these four issues, you have minimised the chance of an identity thief being able to use online transactions to commit a crime.